OpenSUTD/course-notes/50.005 Computer System Engineering/OS.md

 * Software error or request creates exception or trap (software interrupt)
 * Dual-mode operation: User mode and (privileged) kernel mode
+* User-mode program is usually limited to its own address space so that it cannot access or modify other running programs or the operating system itself, and is usually prevented from directly manipulating hardware devices
 * Mode bit provided by hardware provides ability to distinguish when system is running user code or kernel code
 * System program is in user mode!
 * System call: API to services provided by OS kernel
+* System calls are made available by the operating system to provide well-defined, safe implementations for operations that require access to e.g. hardware devices

 **OS Services**